sdmx-twg/sdmx-rest/v2_1/ws/rest/docs/4_6_1_other_queries.md

 updatedAfter + startPeriod/endPeriod | Available data within the supplied time range, that have changed since the supplied timestamp

 ### Examples
-* To retrieve the distinct values for each Dimension for the ECB_EXR1_WEB.
+* To retrieve the distinct values for each Dimension for the entire ECB_EXR1_WEB dataflow.
 The metadata used to decode the code ids and concept ids into human readable labels is also requested.
-No data query filters are provided, and

         http://ws-entry-point/availableconstraint/ECB_EXR1_WEB/